Counselling Sessions

 - Details shall only be shared with church leadership after there has been discussion with the counselee.

-Please be assured that we strongly prefer to keep personal information confidential and will make every effort to resolve issues as privately as possible.
+Please be assured that the preference is to keep personal information confidential and every effort will be made to resolve issues as privately as possible.
 Before meeting, you will be asked to sign an agreement form in regards to the above.